-Andrew Campbell is Rector of St Patrick's Broughshane (Parish of Skerry, Rathcavan and Newtowncrommlin) in Connor Diocese.
-Before training at the Church of Ireland Theological Institute, Andrew worked as Student Worker within the Church of Ireland Chaplaincy at Ulster University and then as Youth Worker in St Nicholas' Carrickfergus.
-Since ordination, he served a Deacon Internship at St Anne's Cathedral Belfast (Connor Diocese) and a curacy in Bangor Abbey (Down Diocese) before taking up his current role.
-He holds degrees in Ancient History, Byzantine Studies and Theology.
-In 2017 he was awarded a PhD for his research on Nonviolent Atonement Theology under the Supervision of Stephen N. Williams.
-He has had papers published in journals, including Search, Churchman, and the European Journal of Theology and is currently under contract to publish a book on Nonviolent Atonement in the Wipf and Stock Analysing Theology Series.
+Andrew Campbell is Rector of St Swithin's Magherafelt in Armagh Diocese.
+He has served in a number of roles in the Dioceses of Down and Connor before taking up his current role.
+He holds undergraduate degree and Master's degrees from Queen's University Belfast in Ancient History and Byzantine Studies, as in

+Theology, respectively.
+In 2017, he was awarded a PhD for his research on Nonviolent Atonement Theology.
+He is currently under contract to publish a book on Nonviolent Atonement in the Wipf and Stock Analysing Theology Series.
+He sits on various church committees and is an Associate Fellow and Trustee of the Kirby Laing Centre for Public Theology in Cambridge.
 Andrew is married to Allison; they have two children, Henry and Charlotte.